Who reads this shit anyway. (Me, I do)

 by Charlotte E. Wilde

 So often I find myself talking of Walter Benjamin, his essay « Art in the Age of Mechanical Reproduction » or his life.
-I haven’t read him in some 4 years but find that nobody else has ever so my accuracy isn’t put to the test.
+I’ve not read him in probably 4 years but find that nobody else has ever so my accuracy isn’t put to the test.
 I suppose I’ve turned into one of these pseudo-intellectuals, party parlayer, just waiting for someone to contradict me.
 I wonder how much of what I say is Benjamin any more and how much of it is just me filling in the blanks of my own imagination, re-writing his words, a palimpsest of wine and nails, both red.
 Read.

 In the end, I’m not even sure he’s applicable—are the scaries of our modern lives really so present, are we all so preoccupied with their horror that they float up to the surface of every other bar or birthday I attend?